-- It is prohibited to discharge paint waste or wastewater into the stormwater system. - Solids must be diverted to a solids waste stream unless the materials are considered hazardous, in which case they shall be sent to an appropriate treatment facility. - Visit calgary.ca/hhw or contact 311 for the hazardous materials disposal requirements.
+- Filter screens shall be installed at any water release point to capture all solid materials. - Dry vacuuming should occur prior to cleaning agent application and water cleaning - Solids must be diverted to a solids waste stream unless the materials are considered hazardous, in which case they shall be sent to an appropriate treatment facility. - Visit calgary.ca/hhw or contact 311 for the hazardous materials disposal requirements.

-Management practices to safely dispose of generated wastewater
+How to dispose of your wastewater